Free Downloadable Sun Salutations C Lesson Plan

 If you see a student not performing one of the poses correctly, use it as chance to teach the class by adjusting her/him.

-Step 1: If students struggle to get the classical V shape, ask them to go into Downward Facing Dog.
+If a student struggles to get the classical V shape, ask them to bend their knees in Downward Facing Dog.